angarsky/diveintopython/learn/classes.md

 ```

-## Advanced Python classes: how to implement abstraction and encapsulation in your programming.
+## Advanced Python classes: how to implement abstraction and encapsulation in your programming

 In Python, classes are used for implementing complex data structures and for building large software systems.
 They are used for creating objects that represent a real-world entity.
 A class in Python is defined as a template or blueprint for creating objects.